Satyam11111/Satyam11111/README.md

 Hi there 👋

-- 🔭 I’m currently working on Android Development
+- 🔭 I’m currently working on (MERN) full-stack development
 - 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on some real time projects
 - 💬 Ask me about anything